biermanncarl/cx16-concerto/concerto_player/specifications.md

 The mode is either 0 or 1.
 Set it to 0 if you want a free slide.
 Set it to 1 if you want the slide to stop at the note that was originally played.
 This can be useful if you want to slide up/down to a note.
-In this use case work, you need to activate the slide and THEN set the slide position with command 5, since otherwise, the slide position would be reset.
+In this case, you need to activate the slide and THEN set the slide position with command 5, since otherwise, the slide position would be reset.